 About the Cornea

 The cornea is the very front surface of the eye or the outer surface of the eye.
 The cornea plays a major role in how you focus on images.
-In conjunction with your natural crystalline lens, the cornea helps to provide required focusing power.
+In conjunction with your natural crystalline lens, the cornea helps to provide the necessary focusing power.
 If the cornea becomes weak or damaged serious visual problems may arise.
 Because the cornea is such an important part of your visual system please make sure to contact a qualified ophthalmologist if you think you might have damaged your cornea.
 Treating damaged or irregular corneas are something that is routinely done at our office.
 Each damaged cornea requires special attention by our eye doctors.
 Typically we can start treating the cornea with medication.
 If your vision cannot be accurately corrected with medications, eyeglasses or contact lenses a corneal transplant may be required.

 How Does Damage to the Cornea Occur?

 Damage to the cornea may arise from various reasons such as hereditary issues, chemical burns, blunt object trauma, viruses or bacteria.
 Conditions that may require a cornea transplant involve, clouding of the cornea, keratoconus, Fuchs dystrophy, irregular corneal surface tissue growths, or corneal swelling.